hina-ghani/Data-Analysis-using-Excel/README.md

 ### Tools used:

-▪ Used MS Excel to conduct in-depth data analysis.
+● Used MS Excel to conduct in-depth data analysis.

+● Used Power Bi to create interactive dashboards.

+● Used Power Bi for Data Visualization.

-▪ Developed an interactive dashboard and report to uncover insights and trends.
+● Created a report to uncover insights and trends.

-▪ Used Pivot tables for data analysis.
+● Used Pivot tables for data analysis.

 ### Data Cleaning and Transformation: